-Research to Build and Present Knowledge Using Research to Build and Present Knowledge to Build Disciplinary Literacy in Science (Link to W.7, W.8, W.9 for grades 6-8) These ELA standards help students synthesize multiple texts, observations, or experiments to answer questions, gather information, reason about the evidence, and communicate findings or conclusions.
-Final communication products typically follow a formal writing style (documenting or publishing procedures, investigation designs, explanations of models, and research) and are written in academic or passive/third person voice.
-Research to Build and Present Knowledge standards can be applied to help students: Conduct research projects or experimental investigations of differing lengths to provide enough information to construct claims, evidence, and explanations that answer scientific questions or solve a problem.
-Integrate information from a variety of credible print and digital sources, taking care to use a consistent voice, avoid plagiarism, and appropriately cite resources in a standard recognized format in both the text and the bibliography.
-(APA style is most commonly used by scientists) Use evidence from informational texts (e.g., data sets, credible web sites, news articles, textbooks) to support claims, analyses, reflections, and/or research.
-Convert informal writing in drafts while still synthesizing information and developing claims, to a formal academic voice when publishing formal writing of claims.
+These ELA standards help students synthesize multiple texts, observations, o experiments to answer questions, gather information, reason about the evidence, and communicate findings or conclusions Final communication products typically follow a formal writing style (documenting or publishing procedures, investigation designs, explanations of models, and research) and are written in academic or passive/third person voice. recognized format in both the text and the bibliography.
+(APA style is most commonly used by scientists) Use evidence from informational texts (e.g., research papers, credible web sites, journal articles, textbooks) to support claims, analyses, reflections, and/or research.
+Convert informal writing in drafts while still synthesizing information and developing claims, to -- --

-Range of Writing Using Range of Writing to Build Disciplinary Literacy in Science (Link to W.10 for grades 6-8) Implementation strategies for this standard are embedded in the previous writing examples.
+Range of Writing Using Range of Writing to Build Disciplinary Literacy in Science (Link to 9-10.W.10 and 11-12.W.10) Implementation strategies for this standard are embedded in the previous writing examples.
 This ELA standard requires that students produce informal, formal, and persuasive scientific writing across multiple delivery formats and topics, for different purposes and audiences.
 Writing assignments should be of varying lengths (field or research notes, one paragraph responses, multiple paragraph essays, lab reports or presentations, extended research).
 Scientific writing often includes pictures, diagrams, charts, thinking maps, data, or statistics; these can be integrated with text or presented with minimal text.